4/24/2025

 President and Chief Banking Officer

-Yeah, so the risk rating migration primarily happened from pass credit to special mention.
+Yeah, so the risk rating migration primarily happened from past credit to special mention.
 We did put a footnote there.
 We're confident in these loans.
-These are primarily healthcare loans that did not hit their pro formas and they're backed by ultra high net worth sponsors with plenty of liquidity.
+These are primarily healthcare loans that did not hit their pro formas, and they're backed by ultra high net worth sponsors with plenty of liquidity.
 They're also performing loans.
-They're current and we feel good that they'll return to a pass status over the next couple of quarters.
+They're current.
+And, you know, we feel good that they'll return to a past status, you know, over the next couple of quarters.

 speaker